An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Experimental Results of LLMs

-\heading{\modelname with a Single Iteration vs. Baselines} All three LLMs using our \modelname with a single iteration generally outperform the single-shot utility judgments on both datasets and may even surpass the $k$-sampling method.
+\heading{\modelname with a Single Iteration vs. Baselines} All LLMs using our \modelname with a single iteration generally outperform the single-shot utility judgments on three datasets and may even surpass the $k$-sampling method.
 For example, ChatGPT on the \trec dataset using our \modelname-A$_s$ $w.$ ExpA and ImpA in the listwise approach improve the F1 performance by 8.7\% and 3.4\% over UJ-ExpA and UJ-ImpA, respectively.
-On the WebAP dataset, Mistral and Llama 3 use single-iteration \modelname-AR$_s$ to outperform all baselines and \modelname-A$_s$.
-This might be due to that better topical relevance ranking leads to better utility judgments, which is also better than $k$-sampling in terms of efficacy and efficiency.
+Explicit generation of pseudo-answers by LLMs enhances their performance in utility judgment tasks, highlighting the importance of task interaction.
+Moreover, concurrent execution of answer generation and utility judgment within a single inference cycle yields inferior performance compared to sequential task execution through separate reasoning phases.

-\heading{\modelname with Multiple Iterations vs. \modelname with Single Iteration} All LLMs using our \modelname-A and \modelname-AR generally demonstrate improved performance with multiple iterations compared to single iterations.
+\heading{\modelname with Multiple Iterations vs. \modelname with Single Iteration} All LLMs using our \modelname-A and \modelname-AR generally demonstrate improved performance with multiple iterations compared to single iterations on all three datasets.
 For instance, on the WebAP dataset, Mistral, Llama 3, and ChatGPT (using our \modelname-A $w.$ ExpA) improved their F1 scores in the listwise approach by 6.4\%, 6.6\%, and 7.3\%, respectively, after multiple iterations.
-However, in some specific cases, multiple iterations may not outperform single iterations, likely due to the unpredictable nature of zero-shot settings.
 Moreover, our method achieves state-of-the-art performance compared to all baselines by leveraging the iterative framework.
-The performance improvement from multiple iterations underscores the significance of iterative interaction and further supports Schutz’s interactive framework.
+The performance improvement from multiple iterations underscores the importance of iterative interaction and further supports Schutz’s interactive framework.
+Moreover, ChatGPT outperforms other LLMs on all datasets using both input approaches.

-\heading{ExpA vs. ImpA} For the single-shot baselines, explicit answers generally outperform implicit answers in utility judgments when using the listwise approach, while the opposite is true for the pointwise approach.
-This may be because pointwise inputs provide less information, making explicit answers less effective, whereas implicit answers better address the question's information needs.
-Unlike the pseudo answer generated by the input passage of the single-shot pointwise approach, our \modelname's pointwise approach generates the pseudo answer based on the results of utility judgments from the previous round.
-Therefore, after multiple iterations, \modelname shows greater improvement with explicit answers compared to implicit answers in both input approaches in most cases.

-\heading{Comparisons between LLMs} ChatGPT outperforms other LLMs on both datasets using both input approaches.
-For instance, on the TREC dataset, ChatGPT achieves an F1 improvement of 15.2\% and 12.8\% using the listwise approach after multiple iterations of \modelname-A$_s$ $w.$ ExpA method, compared to Mistral and Llama 3, respectively.